 Video is available in the tablet edition.
 The Big Blimpin’ story shows a picture of the blimp in the print version (page 28).
 In the tablet edition the picture is touchable (Figure 4), showing a short video about the blimp on a video player.
 Similarly, in the test section, the tablet edition use stop motion, controlled by sliding fingers on top of the picture, to show different angles and parts of a digital camera.
 In contrast, the print edition shows just one picture (page 45).

 Audio is also important in storytelling.
 Arrrrr is a short article about pirates’ accents and interjections in the larger pirate story.
 There is a ten question quiz that the reader has to answer using a pirate’s accent.
-In the print version, a url is provided where you can go to listen to the answers (page 58).
-The tablet edition has embed sound files and the user can listen to the answer right on the device by touching in a question.
+In the print version, a URL is provided where you can go to listen to the answers (page 58).
+The tablet edition has embed sound files and the user can listen to the answer right on the device by touching on a question.

 Interactivity is not only a part of the interface but is also used to engage the user in the story.
 The Forgetting Pill story in the tablet version has a memory test not present in the print version (page 64).
 The first part of the test consists of listening to 15 words and writing them down on a piece of paper.
-Later on in the story, the readers is asked to answer a short questionnaire, without the help of the notes, regarding the spoken words.
+Later on in the story, the reader is asked to answer a short questionnaire, without the help of the notes, regarding the spoken words.
 The questionnaire (Figure 5) is a form listing 15 words and asking if the reader remembers each one.
 The user has two options: “yes” or “no”.
 The results are shown right after the user completes the challenge.
 Similarly, in a Toyota Camry Ad (page 71 in the print version) it is possible to drag the background to change it and show the car in different situations.
 The user can also change the car’s color by touching the color spot to see what the car of their dreams looks like.
 In another example of interactivity, a Scion Ad lets the user explorer the interior of a car by manipulating a 360º picture.
 There are short videos, a 3D model of the car which the user can rotate to see from different angles, and a gallery of pictures.
 In the print edition, the approach was just to show a photo of one angle of the car (page 27 in the print version).

 New mobile digital technologies are transforming the way we produce and consume information.
 The use of TUI is creating many new opportunities for both editorial producers and users to improve social communication.
-Wired Magazine is taking advantage of the affordances of tablets to create a better user experience, hypermediate its print version, add extra content and at the same time that it tries to make the tablet transparent to the user, creating the sensation that the reader is reading a print version.
+Wired Magazine is taking advantage of the affordances of tablets to create a better user experience, hypermediating its print version, add extra content and at the same time that it tries to make the tablet transparent to the user, creating the sensation that the reader is reading a print version.

-It seems that the framework used by Wired Magazine is not too broad and still lacks of a variety of functions.
+It seems that the framework used by Wired Magazine is not too broad and still lacks a variety of functions.
 For instance, it does not benefit from the built-in GPS.
 It could be utilized to deliver local advertisements to the user or make articles more engaging.
-It does not let the user select highlight text, copy or add notes – an essential feature for users to be able to share and comment, but it does allow users tap hyperlinks to see twitter feeds, websites, send emails or share stories on social networks.
+It does not let the user select highlight text, copy or add notes – an essential feature for users to be able to share and comment, but it does allow users tap hyperlinks to see Twitter feeds, websites, send emails or share stories on social networks.

-In the movement from print and web to mobile devices, it is very important to pay careful attention to the user interface, specially because it employs TUI, a concept that is still in development.
+In the movement from print and web to mobile devices, it is very important to pay careful attention to the user interface, especially because it employs TUI, a concept that is still in development.
 As argued by Norman (1990):

 people learn better and feel more comfortable when the knowledge required for a task is available externally – either explicit in the world or readily delivered through constrains.
 But knowledge in the world is useful only if there is a natural, easily interpreted relationship between that knowledge and the information it is intend to convey about possible actions and outcomes. (p.189)

 It is important to make a connection between the new way of dealing with content on tablets and the older ways of flipping pages in print versions.
-For Bolder and Grusin the act of taking from elsewhere and reforming it is the key of remediation concept.
+For Bolder and Grusin the act of taking from elsewhere and reforming it is the key to remediation concept.
 Digital media not only improves older media but also the mediation of the reality (p.
 55).

-More studies need to be done in order to understand how mobile digital technology is remediating older medias.
+More studies need to be done in order to understand how mobile digital technology is remediating older media.
 Perhaps there are other tablets and magazines that are applying other TUI methods, and research comparing different approaches might provide more information.
 Another interesting study would be to analyze consumer habits to discover how they are using TUI.
 Finally, a genealogy analysis, extending Bolder and Grusin’s work, could help us understand how the mobile devices are appropriating content from print and web and reforming and reinterpreting the way we communicate in a networked society.

 Apple.
 (2012, March 19).
 New iPad Tops Three Million.
 Apple Press Info.
 Press Release.
 Retrieved from http://www.apple.com/pr/library/2012/03/19New-iPad-Tops-Three-Million.html